thruthesky/centerx/README.v2.md

 - Banners that has longer end dates will appear first.

 - Point payment
-  Banner price is different on each place.
+  Banner price is different on each banner place of each country.
 It is set by admin page.

+- User cannot choose country when they upload(edit) banner.

 - Cancellation.
   Advertisement can be cancelled before it begins.